mikessh/migmap/README.md

 Note that all coordinates are 0-based.

 In case the ``--details ...`` option is specified, corresponding columns will be added to output.
 E.g. ``--details cdr1nt,contigaa`` will add CDR1 nucleotide sequence and translated complete receptor sequence to the table.
+By default, all nucleotide and amino acid sequences for FR/CDR regions and entire contigs are added.